JanCBrammer/biopeaks/README.md

 errors in peak placement you can correct those manually.
 To do so make sure to select **optionspanel** -> **peak options** -> _edit peaks_.
 Now click on the upper **datadisplay** once to enable peak editing.
-To delete a peak place the mouse cursor on top of it (or in it's vicinity) and press "d".
+To delete a peak place the mouse cursor in it's vicinity and press "d".
 To add a peak, press "a".
 Editing peaks is most convenient if you zoom in on the biosignal region that you want to edit using the [**displaytools**](#displaytools).
 The statistics
 can be a useful guide when editing peaks.
 Isolated, unusually large or small values in period or rate can indicate misplaced peaks.
-If the _modality_ is ECG, peaks are edited automatically during the [calculation of the statistics](#calculate-statistics).
+If the _modality_ is ECG, peaks are corrected automatically during the [calculation of the statistics](#calculate-statistics).
 However, this does not guarantee that all errors in peak placement will be caught.
 Always check for errors manually!
 Note, that when editing breathing